-Kirstin Cunningham spent five with the Lochgelly Expecting Something group as an Emergent Artist.
-Her background was in Photography which she shared with us during a photo session.
-As part of her lead session Kirstin transformed the space into a UV light installation.
+Visual artist Kirstin Cunningham spent five weeks with the Lochgelly Expecting Something group.
+Drawing on her expertise in photography, Kirstin transformed the space into a UV light installation.

-So, for 5 weeks I was lucky enough to be welcomed into the ‘Expecting something’ group at Lochgelly.
+For five weeks I was lucky enough to be welcomed into the ‘Expecting something’ group at Lochgelly.
 What a fantastic experience it’s been for me!
-I’ve actually loved working with both mums and babies and really gained an understanding of how important it is to get to know a group first, before any plans for sessions are set in stone.
-Getting to know them, their babies, both their likes and dislikes as individuals have been so important for the planning and developing of my eventual session.
+I’ve loved working with both mums and babies and really gained an understanding of how important it is to get to know a group first, before any plans for sessions are set in stone.
+Getting to know them, their babies, both their likes and dislikes as individuals have been so important for the planning and developing of my sessions.

-A really really really important thing I have learned throughout my time working with the group is to LISTEN.
+One of the most important things I have learned throughout my time working with the group is to LISTEN.
 Listen to what the group are telling you directly, indirectly and anything in-between!
-As this helps shape the planning for future successful sessions.
+This helps shape the planning for future successful sessions.
 That sounds pretty obvious, and it is.
 But I guess, (and I’m hoping I’m not alone on this?) as a creative, sometimes something so simple and important as listening to others, throughout a creative process, can be quite a difficult task to do when you are fogged with excitement about a particular idea you can’t wait to get started on!
 This I feel is the most valuable gem of knowledge unearthed to me by working with the group.